rrwen/phd-proposal-slides/slides/wen2018_phd_proposal_slides.md

 * Set of hardware and software
 * Store, manage, and present spatial data
-* Enable information extracted from data
+* Information extraction from data

 ---

 ## Context-aware GIS

 * Enable GIS to use contextual data
-* Adapt to context
+* Adapt and react to context
-* Act based on context
+* Improve security event forecasts

 ---